-Figure 2: One of FORCE's Ocean Technicians assists with testing PAM devices in the Aquatron pool-tank facility at Dalhousie University.
+Figure 1: One of FORCE's Ocean Technicians assists with testing PAM devices in the Aquatron pool-tank facility at Dalhousie University.

-Figure 3: Map of FORCE test site showing approximate locations for C-PODs deployed on SUBS packages (W1, E1, D1), and the planned location for deployment of the FAST platform mounted with PAM devices (•).
-The location of the Cape Sharp Tidal Venture Turbine is also indicated (X).
+Figure 2: Map of FORCE test site showing approximate locations for C-PODs deployed on SUBS packages (W1, E1, D1), and the planned location for deployment of the FAST platform mounted with PAM devices (•).
+The location of the Cape Sharp Tidal Venture Tur